 Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies.
-We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses.
+We have identified a certain deficiency in internal control over compliance, as described in the accompanying schedule of findings and questioned costs as item 2022-003 that we consider to be a material weakness.
 However, material weaknesses may exist that have not been identified.